angular/angular-phonecat/README.md

 ### Installing Dependencies

-The application relies upon various Node.js tools, such as [Bower][bower], [Karma][karma] and [Protractor][protractor].
+The application relies upon various JS libraries, such as AngularJS and jQuery, and Node.js tools, such as [Karma][karma] and [Protractor][protractor].
 You can install these by running:

 ```
 npm install
 ```

-This will also run Bower, which will download the Angular files needed for the current step of the tutorial.
+This will also download the AngularJS files needed for the current step of the tutorial and copy them to `app/lib`.

 Most of the scripts described below will run this automatically but it doesn't do any harm to run it whenever you like.

+*Note copying the AngularJS files from `node_modules` to `app/lib` makes it easier to serve the files by a web server.*

 ### Running the Application during Development